Former Keno property gives way to commercial truck and trailer business

 The president of Pioneer Equipment purchased the former Hastings Keno site at 1216 W. J St. with the intent to place a large shop there.
 Hornung served as general contractor for the demolition effort that occurred Nov.
 17-24, 2022.

-Hornung purchased around 1.3 acres, which did not include the adjacent residence, about a month before the demolition.
+Hornung purchased around 1.3 acres, which didn’t include the adjacent residence, about a month before the demolition.

 “That property has a lot of history,” he said.
 “I think a lot of folks had mixed feelings about seeing it go.”

-The Hastings Keno building, which had also previously housed The Lamp Post and LoRayne’s Restaurant, was in poor condition, he said.
+The Hastings Keno building previously had housed The Lamp Post and LoRayne’s Restaurant.

 Hornung estimated the original building was built in the late 1950s.